lucilejones/fullstack-knowledge-base/Back-End/ruby-fundamentals-1.md

 # Loops
 while loop: repeats a block of code as long as a specified condition is true; the condition is evaluated before each iteration, and if it's false the loop is terminated.
 The 'end' keyword marks the end of the loop or block.

+i++ is not part of the syntax in Ruby

 while condition
     # code to execute
 end